NiklasBeierl/nopgd/README.md

 # About
-This is some experimental code to try and see if x86 64bit long mode paging structures can be detected in raw memory without knowing pml4 (PGD) positions.
+This is some experimental code to try and see whether x86 64bit long mode paging structures can be detected in raw memory without knowing pml4 (PGD) positions.

 # General Notes:
 - Paging structures as well as paging entries are handled with dataclasses.
 See `__init__.py`.